 Minidoka Administrative Assistant:

 Sharon was born in Utah, moved to Idaho when she was almost 8 and has lived in the Mini-Cassia area since.
 She has worked for the Minidoka Soil & Water Conservation District since August 2016.
 It has been a natural fit, as she has worked in various aspects of Ag most of her life.
-As a child, she rolling bales of hay for her father and as a teen she would get out of school to pick potatoes.
-She worked 15 years as a farm hand, with her own cattle and brand, and has even driven short haul semi.
+As a child, she rolled bales of hay for her father and as a teen she would get out of school to pick potatoes.
+She worked 15 years as a farm hand, with her own cattle and brand, and even drove short haul semi for many years.
 She served on the Albion City council 11 years and of that time 4 1/2 years were as Albion City Mayor.
 Just for fun she was the “Witch of the Manor” at the Albion Haunted Mansions for 10 years.